das-maximum/bookslist/README.md

 ### Set a book as read

-When you rad a book and want to mark it as such, use the `read` command.
+When you read a book and want to mark it as such, use the `read` command.

 ```shell
 bookslist read 978123456789